redhat-cop/infra.aap_configuration/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a bug report.
 Please test against the latest release before submitting it.
-For anything else, please use discussions link below.
+For anything else, please use the Forums link below.
 title: ''
 labels: bug, new
 assignees: ''